tamc/excel_to_code/README.md

 4. Doesn't implement references that involve range unions and lists (but does implement standard ranges)
 5. Sometimes gives cells as being empty, when excel would give the cell as having a numeric value of zero
 6. The generated C version does not multithread and will give bad results if you try
-7. Newlines are removed from strings
-8. The generated code uses floating point, rather than fully precise arithmetic, so results can differ slightly
+7. The generated code uses floating point, rather than fully precise arithmetic, so results can differ slightly
-9. The generated code uses the sprintf approach to rounding (even-odd) rather than excel's 0.5 rounds away from zero.
+8. The generated code uses the sprintf approach to rounding (even-odd) rather than excel's 0.5 rounds away from zero.
-10. Ranges like this: Sheet1!A10:Sheet1!B20 and 3D ranges don't work
+90. Ranges like this: Sheet1!A10:Sheet1!B20 and 3D ranges don't work